 “This mission is a unique opportunity for a private citizen to become one of the great explorers of the 21st Century.” – Buzz Aldrin

-The combination of the Soyuz spacecraft and the Lunar Module will provide ample living space for your approximately six day journey, and the fuel required for you to leave low-Earth orbit.
+The combination of your spacecraft and the Lunar Module will provide ample living space for your approximately six day journey, and the fuel required for you to leave low-Earth orbit.
 Once all systems have been checked out the engines will fire and you will start your majestic journey.

-The price of the spaceflight depends on the vehicle you choose, the timing and the exact mission profile.
+The price of the spaceflight depends on the timing and the exact mission profile.
 Please contact us for further details.